tyowen/customer_api/README.md

 ## Dev Notes:

 - To keep the workflow simple, commits are made directly to the main branch.
 In real-world scenarios, feature branches would be created and merged into the main branch via pull requests.
+- Database settings are hardcoded in the settings.py file.
+In a production environment, these settings would be stored in environment variables and pointed to the appropriate database.